uros7251/uros7251.github.io/docs/_posts/2023-10-18-Special-relativity.md

 $$ L = L_{0}\sqrt{1-v^{2}/c^{2}}$$

 This result could also be obtained from the invariance of the spacetime interval between the measuring events.
 Qualitatively, spacetime interval in $S$ is simply a negative length squared, while in $S'$ it has extra component involving the time difference because, for the observer from $S'$, the two measurements are not simultaneous.
-We have thus $L_{0}^{2} = c\Delta t'^{2} + L^{2}$ which clearly shows that $L$ must be smaller than $L_{0}$.
+We have thus $L_{0}^{2} = c^{2}\Delta t'^{2} + L^{2}$ which clearly shows that $L$ must be smaller than $L_{0}$.
 Hence, moving objects appear shorter in the direction of their motion compared to their length in their own reference frame.
 ## Time dilation
 Yet another consequence of special relativity is time dilation.
 Imagine two observers each with a clock, moving uniformly relative to each other.
 Here, it's crucial to remember that a 'clock' refers to a device housing a physical phenomenon whose state can be measured.
 Let's establish reference frames $S$ and $S'$ for these observers respectively.
 Now, consider two events – two ticks of a clock that's stationary in $S'$.
 In $S'$, the spatial distance between these events is zero, and let's denote time difference by $\Delta t'$.
 However, in $S$, where the same two events occur with a time difference $\Delta t$, their spatial separation is $v\Delta t$.
 Lorentz transformations reveal: